Quantum mechanical Gaussian wavepackets of single relativistic particles: Wavepackets of free relativistic particles

 which gives

 Four examples are given in Figure \ref{GaussWavepacketFree}.
-In the left column, one can see that the charge density $\rho$ corresponding to the wavepackets of initial width $2\sigma^{}_0 = 6$ in the unit of the reduced Compton wavelength $\lambda^{}_C/(2\pi)$ (namely, $2\sigma^{}_0 = 6 \lambda^{}_C/(2\pi) \approx \lambda^{}_C$) are still very close to Gaussian functions, even in the case of $p^{}_0=0$ (upper-left).
-Indeed, the momentum spectrum of the wavefunction (\ref{GaussianPsiFree}) with $\sigma^{}_0 = 3$ [the green curve in Figure \ref{WavePacketFreeP} (right)] is mostly concentrated in the interval $|p|< mc = 1$.
+In the left column, one can see that the KG charge density $\rho$ of the wavepackets of initial width $2\sigma^{}_0 = 6$ in the unit of the reduced Compton wavelength $\lambda^{}_C/(2\pi)$ (namely, $2\sigma^{}_0 = 6 \lambda^{}_C/(2\pi) \approx \lambda^{}_C$) are still very close to Gaussian functions, even in the case of $p^{}_0=0$ (upper-left).
+Indeed, the momentum spectrum of the wavefunction (\ref{GaussianPsiFree}) with $\sigma^{}_0 = 3$ [the green curve in Figure \ref{WavePacketFreeP} (right)] is mostly restricted in the interval $|p|< mc = 1$.

-With initial width well below the Compton wavelength, in contrast, the charge density $\rho$ of a free wavepacket (\ref{GaussianPsiFree}) at zero speed ($p^{}_0=0$ and $\gamma^{}_0=1$) is very non-Gaussian even at the initial moment $t=0$ when (\ref{GaussianPsiFree}) is exactly Gaussian.
+With initial width well below the Compton wavelength, in contrast, while the wavefunction (\ref{GaussianPsiFree}) of a free particle at rest ($p^{}_0=0$ and $\gamma^{}_0=1$) is exactly Gaussian at the initial moment $t=0$, the KG charge density $\rho$ of the initial wavefunction can be very non-Gaussian.
 In the upper-right plot of Figure \ref{GaussWavepacketFree} ($\sigma^{}_0 = 0.3$ and $\gamma^{}_0=1$), one can see that $\rho$ at $t=0$ has negative regions where the antiparticle density dominates, indicating that the single-particle interpretation fails in this case.
 In the same plot, $\rho(t,x)$ also splits into two peaks moving apart from each other as $t$ increases, as its wide momentum distribution includes significant contributions from the modes of $|p| > mc$.
 These non-Gaussian features are similar to the case of $c\vartheta=0.1$ in Figure \ref{WavePacketFree} where the wavepackets have $p^{}_0/m = v^{}_0 \gamma^{}_0 < 1$ (non-relativistic motion).